HenriquesLab/ZeroCostDL4Mic/README.md

 ## What is this

-In practice, ZeroCostDL4Mic is a collection of self-explanatory Jupyter Notebooks for Google Colab that feature an easy-to-use graphical user interface.

 ZeroCostDL4Mic is a collection of self-explanatory Jupyter Notebooks for [**Google Colab**][1] that feature an easy-to-use graphical user interface.
 They are meant to quickly get you started learning to use deep-learning for microscopy.
 Google Colab itself provides at no-cost the computations resources needed. **ZeroCostDL4Mic** is designed for researchers that have little or no coding expertise to quickly test, train and use popular DL networks.

 ## Who is it for